On this page

 Then think about how you want to live in retirement and draw up a new budget.
 ASFA’s Retirement Standard sample budgets may be helpful.

 Healthcare costs also tend to increase as you age.
 And don’t forget aged care.
-We all want to stay in our homes for as long as possible, but the reality is that many of us can expect to need in-home or residential aged care in old age.
+We all want to stay in our homes for as long as possible, but the reality is many of us can expect to need in-home or residential aged care in old age.

 Money isn’t everything but having enough to live the way you choose will make your retirement years much more comfortable, secure and enjoyable.